-Best place to start a review on this title would be an excerpt from the Introduction, in which it says:
+The best place to start a review of JAZZ BASS IMPROVISATION would be an excerpt from the Introduction, in which it says:

 ..before you can use this knowledge in an improvising situation, you much assimilate the chords and scales to the same degree in which you have assimilated the C major scale; that is. you must be able to play them without hesitation from any place in the scale and “see” them all up and down your instrument.
 This book suggests a method to accomplish this goal.
 Please read the whole book before you begin the work (and before you judge it).